Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Introduction

-Furthermore, these algorithms \cite{BCX,LackiMOSSTOC2020} may take $\Omega(n)$ rounds for the very first ``doubling'' iteration, even if we seek to construct a much shorter, e.g., $\Theta(n)$-length, random walk.
-This is despite the fact that the \cc{} model has an overall bandwidth of $\Theta(n^2 \log n)$ bits, the same total bandwidth required by \cite{BCX} for the first doubling iteration.
+As mentioned earlier, there are algorithms \cite{BCX,LackiMOSSTOC2020} that use the ``doubling'' technique to construct random walks in a bottom-up manner, starting from a collection of length-1 walks.
+Unfortunately, these algorithms end up being inefficient because they are not inherently load-balanced.
+This is true even if our goal is to construct a $\Theta(n)$-length, random walk.
+This is despite the fact that the \cc{} model has an overall bandwidth of $\Theta(n^2 \log n)$ bits, which is sufficient for each doubling iteration in \cite{BCX}, when $\ell = \Theta(n)$.
 We present a load balanced version of the ``doubling'' technique and show how to efficiently construct relatively short random walks in the \cc{} model.
 The specific theorem we prove and its consequences are provided below.
 The most interesting instances of this theorem are walks of length $O(n\cdot \text{poly}(\log n))$, which we can construct in $O(\text{poly}(\log n))$ rounds, and walks of length $O(\text{poly}(\log n))$, which we can construct in $O(\log\log n)$ rounds.
-As described in \cite{BCX,LackiMOSSTOC2020}, walks of length $O(\text{poly}(\log n))$ are of particular interest for approximating page ranks.
+As described in \cite{BCX,LackiMOSSTOC2020}, walks of length $O(\text{poly}(\log n))$ are of particular interest for approximating PageRank.